gmnr/gmnr.github.io/content/reading/giulio-cesare.md

 > Eventually, during the Empire, it even became a job description.
 > I'm looking at you Diocletian.

-Much of this recognition however lays within the subtle and widespread PR policies of his successor, which was undoubtedly "The real master of Rome".
+Much of this recognition however, lays within the subtle and widespread PR policies of his successor, which was undoubtedly the "master of Rome".

 ---